 - More expensive than other providers

 BEST VPN FOR FRANCE:ExpressVPN is our #1 Choice.
 Optimized for high-speed connections.
-Excels at unblocking French streaming channels.
-Hard to beat on privacy and security.
+Excels at unblocking French streaming channels with its entire French network of servers.
+Hard to beat on privacy and has excellent security.
 There is a 30-day no-quibbles money-back guarantee so you can try it risk-free.

 Read our full review of ExpressVPN.